petersen-projects/frontend-breaking-bad/README.md

 React Hooks were used in order to simplify the components, alongside Redux to improve action / state manipulation.

+The pagination was all done in memory.
+Having a few results returned from the API (about 63 rows) motivated this decision.
+Also the Breaking Bad API matches the exact name on the filter and the status filter wasn't working well when I tested it, so I wanted to make something more practical while implementing the pagination.

+I've left the functions that sends requests to the API with limit, offset, name and status but abandoned the idea of using the API filters because of the reasons mentioned before.
+So we only request once, obtaining all the characters from the API and work with them in-memory via slice and filter, removing any "loading" icons while using the infinite scroll.

 ## Commands to run in Development Mode

 If you wish to run the code in development mode, it is important to use node 8 (you can do so using [NVM](https://github.com/nvm-sh/nvm)).